telerik/blazor-docs/knowledge-base/common-icon-names-list.md

 ## Description

-Since the `IconName` class is marked as obsolete and will soon be removed, below you will find a valid list of icon names to be hardcoded.
+If you have used the obsolete `IconName` class, here is a list of icon names in its stead.

 * IconName.Undo -> `undo`;
 * IconName.Redo -> `redo`;